eclipse-ide/.github/profile/README.md

 The _Eclipse IDE_ is an _Eclipse Community project_ and as such obeys the governance rules described in the [Eclipse Foundation Development Process](https://www.eclipse.org/projects/dev_process/) to guarantee meritocracy, diversity, vendor-neutrality and business-friendliness.

-Please bear in mind that the Eclipse IDE as a whole and the contributing projects are often developed by volunteers and the Eclipse IDE is not a product you contracted for.
+Please bear in mind that the Eclipse IDE as a whole and the contributing projects are often developed by volunteers and the Eclipse IDE is not a product you have contracted for.
-As a result, the contributors may not be able to look into some support requests.
+As a result, the committers may not be able to take care of some support requests.
-As per Eclipse Foundation Development Process, the committers are committed to review incoming code contributions though.
+However, as part of the Eclipse Foundation development process, committers are committed to review incoming code contributions.
 If you do not provide the fix/implementation yourself (or pay someone to do it for you), a bug you reported might never get fixed.
 If it is a serious bug, other people than you might care enough to provide a fix.
-As a consequence of all that, the only sure way to ensure some issue gets fixed or some feature gets implemented is that you contribute it yourself and convince some contributor that the change you submit is in the best interest of the project.
+As a consequence of all this, the only way to ensure that a bug gets fixed, or a feature gets implemented, is to contribute it yourself, and convince a committer that the change you are submitting is in the best interest of the project.

-As you contribute more and more, you will eventually get nominated as a committer on the project.
+As you contribute more and more, you will eventually be nominated as a committer for the project.

 ## Contact